colab-coop/bylaws/ARTICLE-3.markdown

 consensus of the Member Body) shall attempt to approach all decision-making matters with a goal of seeking consensus.

-If they so choose, Members may elect to defer their voice in decision-making to a delegate for a specified time.
-This option may be used, for instance, if a member would be absent for a decision-making session such as a meeting.
-The chosen delegate's position on a decision will count as both the delegate's position as well as the position of the member who has deferred their position to the delegate.
+If they so choose, Members may elect to defer their voice in decision-making to a delegate for a specified time or specific vote, allowing the delegate to cast a "proxy" vote on their behalf.
+The delegate must be a member of the cooperative, and the proxy vote cast by the delegate shall be considered a vote cast by by the Member for purposes of determining consensus quorum (all elegible members must vote) and final outcome.
+Members may exercise this option to allow decision making processes to proceed in their absence or for decisions they wish to remove themselves from for any reason.
+It is assumed that delegates will vote in accordance with the expressed wishes of the delegating member, to the best of their ability.

 Consensus may mean that consensus is reached agreeing that consensus is not necessary for a given issue.
 Viable alternatives should start with three-fourths